Danika (film): Plot

-Danika Merrick (Marisa Tomei) suffers from increasingly disturbing, paranoid hallucinations.
+Danika Merrick suffers from increasingly disturbing, paranoid hallucinations.
 Most of her hallucinations involve threats to her family and media-fuelled fears such as child kidnappings, car accidents, her children lying and terrorism.
-Danika confides to her husband, Randy (Craig Bierko), and Evelyn (Regina Hall), her psychiatrist.
+Danika confides to her husband, Randy, and Evelyn, her psychiatrist.

-The movie begins with Danika apologizing for being late, being scolded by her bank manager about incorrect calculations.
+Danika apologizing for being late to work and is scolded by her bank manager about incorrect calculations.
 Her manager leaves the office, instructing Danika to remain there until errors are corrected.
 Danika then witnesses a bank robbery in progress with two trigger-happy robbers shooting anyone who moves.
 The alarm activates, and the robbers force Danika's boss to tell them where the security monitors are located.
 The manager points to her office where a shivering Danika seeks shelter in a corner.
 As the door opens, she expects to come face to face with a gun-toting bank robber, but is confronted by her manager who wonders what is wrong with her.

-The movie continues with increasingly paranoid hallucinations, due to schizophrenia, including seeing a little girl in front of her daughter's school being pulled away by a suspicious-looking man as she asks Danika to help her; Danika does nothing only to watch in horror as the same little girl's mother appears on the news begging for her child's safe return.
+Danika continues to have increasingly paranoid hallucinations, due to schizophrenia, including seeing a little girl in front of her daughter's school being pulled away by a suspicious-looking man as she asks Danika to help her; Danika does nothing only to watch in horror as the same little girl's mother appears on the news begging for her child's safe return.
 Danika also finds a human head in a grocery bag as she's putting the groceries in the fridge.
 She's oblivious as, standing in front of the school looking for her daughter who ran off, her daughter's teacher is killed by falling glass, (it turns out it's the same person's head she found in the grocery bag a day before).
 She also believes her son's partner for a school assignment is trying to give him AIDS after she imagines the girl crawling into her bed and confessing she is dying from AIDS and is going to give it to Danika's son.